microsoft/Distilled-Sentence-Embedding/README.md

 ```

 ### 3. Finetune BERT on a Specific Task
-Finetune a standard BERT model on a specific task (e.g. MRPC, MNLI, etc.).
+Finetune a standard BERT model on a specific task (e.g., MRPC, MNLI, etc.).
 Below is an example for the MRPC dataset.
 ```
 python run_classifier.py \
 --gpu_id 0 \